uroojzaidi709/dsa-problem-solutions/README.md

 Space Complexity: O(1)

 The solution is performed in-place on the input array and does not require any additional data structures, thus using constant extra space.

+448. Find All Numbers Disappeared in an Array

+Problem Overview:
+This problem asks us to identify all numbers that are missing from an array of n integers.
+The numbers are guaranteed to be within the range [1,n].
+Unlike some similar problems, this one allows for duplicate numbers in the input.

+Solution Approach:
+The solution uses the Cyclic Sort pattern, an efficient technique for sorting arrays containing numbers within a specific range.
+The central idea is to place each number at its correct, corresponding index.
+Since the numbers are in the range [1,n], the number x should ideally be located at index x−1.

+The algorithm works in two passes:

+Placement Pass: We iterate through the array.
+For each element nums[i], we determine its correct index, which is nums[i] - 1.
+If the element is not already at its correct position, we swap it with the element that should be at that position.
+This process continues until all numbers are cyclically sorted into their respective indices.

+Identification Pass: Once the array is sorted, we perform a second pass.
+We check each index i.
+If nums[i] is not equal to i + 1, it means the number i + 1 is missing from the array.
+We add i + 1 to our result list.

+Complexity:
+Time Complexity: O(n)

+The cyclic sort algorithm ensures each number is placed correctly with at most a single swap, making the first pass a linear time operation.
+The second pass to find the missing numbers also takes linear time.

+Space Complexity: O(1)

+The solution is performed in-place without using any auxiliary data structures proportional to the input size.
+We do not count the returned list as extra space, as specified by the problem's follow-up.